thecoder133/minecraft-server-script/README.md

 4. Answer a few questions:
     - Minecraft version (e.g., `1.21.4`)
     - Port number (default: `25565`)
-    - Your options such as whitelist and op
+    - Your options such as allowlist and op
+    - Make sure that once it is complete to type stop and start server again to apply allowlist and op settings